Site icon Our Breathing Planet

 Zebra Shark Physical Description

 It does differ from many of its brethren in that regard, however, This holds true due to the fact that this specific species does not display any noticeable degree of the physiological characteristic of sexual dimorphism.
-This makes distinguishing the genders difficult.
+This tendency makes distinguishing the two genders quite difficult.

-The two sexes therefore present virtually identical sizes and patterns of coloration.
-An average body length for a mature adult of either sex reaches roughly 8.2 ft (2.5 m).
+The two sexes therefore present virtually identical sizes and patterns of coloration to the observer.
+An average body length for a fully mature adult of either sex reaches roughly 8.2 ft (2.5 m).
 Exceptional specimens, however, do occasionally attain lengths of as much as 11 ft (3.5 m).

-In general, furthermore, the body manifests a strongly cylindrical shape.
+In general, the body of this amazing animal manifests a strongly cylindrical shape.
 The head usually develops as slightly flattened, and possessed of a blunt, short snout.
 Its eyes also develop as quite small, and appear on the sides of the head.
-The species manifests 5 gill slits.
+The species further manifests 5 gill slits.

 The somewhat confusing name of the Zebra Shark derives from the appearance of the immature individuals.
-These manifest a distinctly differenct pattern of coloring that the adults.
-As the common name implies, the immature shark presents stripes, like a zebra.
+These examples manifest a distinctly different pattern of coloring that the adults.
+As the common name clearly implies, the immature shark presents stripes, like a zebra.

 Zebra Shark Distribution, Habitat, and Ecology

 Fortunately, the stunning Zebra Shark appears to be endemic to a relatively wide swathe of the oceans of the world.
 This further seems to hold true in comparison with many, though, certainly, not all known species of sharks.
-Yet its known range remains respectable.
+Yet known range of the fish remains respectable.

 More precisely, however, it seems to inhabit specific portions of the Indo-Pacific region.
-Within that range, though, it only makes its home in the tropical waters of the area.
+Within that greater range, though, the marvel only makes its home in the tropical waters of the area.
 That range extends from South Africa, through the Red Sea, to India, and all the way to Australia.

-In all the regions of its range that it appears in, however, the animal displays decided preferences for its choice of habitat.
+In all the regions of its range that the shark appears in, however, the animal displays decidedly clear preferences for its choice of habitat.
 In this, it possesses two very specific requirements.
-The creature only lives in the intertidal zone, and lives as a bottom-dwelling species.
+The creature only lives within the intertidal zone, and lives as a bottom-dwelling species.

-Within that habitation zone, though, individuals live their lives in various locations.
-Specimens appear at maximum recorded depths of no more than 203 ft (62 m).
+Within that habitation zone, though, the great majority of individuals live their lives in various locations.
+Specimens appear at maximum recorded depths measuring no more than 203 ft (62 m).
 Most individuals, in fact, prefer shallower depths.
 These often swim along the continental shelf.

-By night, however, it transforms into an active, powerful swimmer and hunter.
+By night, however, the impressive animal transforms into an active, powerful swimmer and hunter.
 It mainly feeds on small fish, various crustaceans, and possibly sea snakes.
 Typically a solitary creature, it nevertheless occasionally bands together in large groups for unknown reasons.

 Species Sharing Its Region

-Check out our other articles on 5 Marvelous Mammals of California, Shoebill, Macquarie Island, Yellow Throated Marten, Parrot’s Beak, Giant Wood Moth, Giant Girdled Lizard
+Check out our other articles on 5 Marvelous Mammals of California, Shoebill, Macquarie Island, Yellow Throated Marten, Parrot’s Beak, Giant Wood Moth, Maned Wolf, Giant Girdled Lizard

 Exit mobile version